MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Related Work

 \subsection{Region-Aware Methods in VLMs}

 Research on region-aware visual language models aims to address the limitations of global image representations.
 Early input-level adaptive methods, such as ReCLIP~\citep{ReCLIP} and CircleCLIP~\citep{circleCLIP}, guided model attention by cropping or overlaying regions of interest.
 However, such disruptive operations inevitably sacrifice critical contextual information, which is particularly detrimental in medical imaging where pathological structures exhibit complex spatial dependencies.
 Subsequent feature-level methods, including MaskCLIP~\citep{MaskCLIP} and MaskAdaptedCLIP~\citep{MaskAdaptedCLIP}, preserved structures through attention masking but severely lost edge information relevant to diagnosis.
 While RegionCLIP~\citep{zhong2022regionclip} improved box-level alignment and Alpha-CLIP~\citep{sun2024alpha} introduced auxiliary alpha channels for soft modulation, they respectively suffered from coarse spatial reasoning and an architectural reliance on clinically impractical high-precision mask annotations during inference.
+Recent biomedical CLIP extensions have also improved concept-level interpretability and cross-domain generalization, as CDCLIP~\citep{li2026cdclip} decomposes diagnostic categories into human-interpretable concepts for zero-shot medical image classification, while MMKD-CLIP~\citep{wang2025unifying} distills knowledge from multiple biomedical CLIP teachers to build a more generalist foundation model across modalities.
+In medical imaging, uncertainty-aware diagnostic phrase identification and grounding ~\citep{zou2025uncertainty} has further explored the alignment between clinically meaningful diagnostic expressions and corresponding image regions, emphasizing the importance of reliable region-level medical image-text correspondence for diagnostic interpretation.
 Expansion in the medical domain has demonstrated the utility of spatial priors: R-LLaVA~\citep{chen2025r} enhanced region awareness by directly injecting bounding boxes into image space for visual question answering, while MedPLIB~\citep{huang2025towards} supported flexible region prompts through multi-stage mixture-of-experts training.
 However, these methods either extended the global CLIP backbone in a task-specific manner (e.g., R-LLaVA) or required complex multi-stage training and inference pipelines (e.g., MedPLIB), thereby imposing significant limitations on scalability and practical deployment.
-In contrast, our MedP-CLIP addresses this issue by treating region prompts as a native interface for interaction.
-It supports multiple spatial input modes without relying on external modules or post-hoc inference mechanisms, enabling precise and native region-level representations within a unified architecture.
+In contrast, our MedP-CLIP addresses this issue by treating region prompts as a flexible region-prompt interface for interaction.
+It supports multiple spatial input modes without relying on external modules or post-hoc inference mechanisms, enabling precise and direct region-level representation within a unified architecture.